 I am such a sucker for dark exteriors!
 I think a lot of people love the look but are scared to go that route, and understandably so.
 It’s a bold statement.
 Although we will not be brave enough to go completely dark on our new build exterior, we will probably go darker on the trim and siding of the new house.

-Dark colors also pair very well when contrasting them with a lighter color.
+Dark colors also work very well when contrasted with lighter colors.
 We will be doing a lighter color brick and darker siding with some wood and copper accents.

 Here are our top contenders for dark exterior paint colors that we absolutely love.
-Now, choosing one for our exterior is going to be the challenge.
+Now, choosing one for our exterior is going to be a challenge.

 Benjamin Moore Iron Mountain

 Iron Mountain by Benjamin Moore is one of the top contenders for our new house.
-It is a somewhat of a darker gray brown.
+It is somewhat of a darker gray-brown.
 It is very warm and is another one I love seeing on the exterior of a home.

 Sherwin Williams Black Magic

-Black Magic by Sherwin Williams is normally seen on interior doors, but also looks magnificent on the exterior.
-It is a soft black that looks great paired with stained woods.
+Black Magic by Sherwin Williams is normally seen on interior doors but also looks magnificent on the exterior.
+It is a soft black that looks great paired with stained wood.

 Benjamin Moore Black Panther

-Black Panther by Benjamin Moore is another soft black that looks great for using both on interior and exteriors.
+Black Panther by Benjamin Moore is another soft black that looks great when used both on the interior and exterior.

 Sherwin Williams Domino

-Domino by Sherwin Williams is not a pure black.
+Domino by Sherwin Williams is not pure black.
 It is a little softer with a touch of brown.
-I have noticed it is used lots for exterior front doors and it looks amazing!
+I have noticed it is used a lot for exterior front doors and it looks amazing!

 Sherwin Williams Iron Ore

 I have to say I’m loving Iron Ore, but I also love the homes that Pam Sessions of Hedgewood Homes is designing, and she uses Iron Ore a lot.
 This is probably one of our favorite top contenders at this time.
-I would describe it as a grayish black.
-I love that it isn’t too dark, but at the same time appears to have black tones.
-Although, when using it on the exterior in direct sun it will appear a little lighter.
-My sister actually used Iron Ore on their garage this past year during their new build.
+I would describe it as grayish-black.
+I love that it isn’t too dark, but at the same time appears to have navy undertones.
+Although, when using it on the exterior in direct sun it will appear a little lighter and even warm at times.
+My sister used Iron Ore on their garage this past year during their new build.
 It turned out amazing!
-They paired it with brass gooseneck exterior lighting and dark wood accents.
+They paired it with stone and wood accents.

 Sherwin Williams Caviar

 Caviar is another great one by Sherwin Williams.
-I would say it is more of a warmer soft black with gray undertones.
-It is for sure an eye catcher on the exterior.
+I would say it is more of a warmer soft black with subtle brown undertones.
+It is for sure an eye-catcher on the exterior.